123wowow123/chronopin/content.md

 Pin dollar tag should link to referal page in new tab

 Features:
-Main timeline should remain in background for speedup user creation needs to be in transaction
+small pin card mode use examplable bubble in today button Main timeline should remain in background for speedup user creation needs to be in transaction
 Add join mailing list